spotin/spotin/README.md

 The application should start and be accessible at <http://localhost:3000>.
 The API documentation is accessible at <http://localhost:3000/api>.
 You can log in with the credentials defined in the `.env` file (`SPOT_IN_ADMIN_EMAIL` and `SPOT_IN_ADMIN_PASSWORD`).

-## Run the application in production with Docker
+## Run the application in staging with Docker

 In a terminal, run the following commands: